fendiali/codeigniter/ci-3/seo-meta-tags/readme.md

 2. Add meta.php to the helpers folder.

 ## Customizations
-- Open meta.php, you can add facebook open graph and twitter card
+- Open meta.php, you can add facebook open graph and twitter card.
-- For example controller, open controller-example.php
+- Open controller-example.php, For controller example.

 ## Usage
 Call meta function in your header for individual view